Are you on medication to lower blood pressure? Or are you caring for an older person with hypertension, also known as high blood pressure?

 If you are similar to a SPRINT participant and are thinking of aiming for a lower BP goal, be sure to request that your BP is checked in a similar way.
 In truth, it’s a much sounder basis for changing a patient’s medications, but it’s not usual care at this time.

-Now, that doesn’t mean that some doctors won’t be attempting to get patients to a lower blood pressure goal right away.
-But it’s not clear that this should be done for most patients, and at a minimum, people should know that if they are like the SPRINT participants — which they probably aren’t — aiming for the lower BP goal likely gives them a 0.5%-1.5% chance of avoiding a bad health outcome.
-(Whereas they will have a very high percent chance of having to take more medication every day.)
+And remember: even if you’re like the SPRINT participants — and you might not be — aiming for the lower BP goal likely gives you a 0.5%-1.5% chance of avoiding a bad health outcome.
+(Whereas you’ll have a very high percent chance of having to take more medication every day.)

 In terms of my personal practice: I see a lot of older people who are worried about falls, and a well-done study published in 2014 found that blood pressure treatment was associated with serious — as in, bone breaking — falls.
 (Read my coverage of this study here.)